sisihagen/website/content/en/blog/2019/09/the-west-oppressed-the-third-world-for-so-long-that-it-became-third-world-itself.md

 title: "The West Oppressed the Third World for so Long that It Became Third World Itself"
 date: 2019-09-24
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Many have already noticed: The U.S. really, really doesn’t feel like the world leader, or even as a ‘first world country’."
-draft: false
 lang: en
 cover: "society"
 ---